-- Help identifying career opportunities at the University and other area employers
+- Help identifying career opportunities at the University that are a fit for the partner’s background and experience

-- Connecting with University hiring units to express a candidate’s interest in a position
+- Connections to University hiring units to express a dual career partner’s interest in posted positions

 University of Chicago Job Listings